Client Services Charter

 The complaints procedure aims to:

 GDQ’s Complaints Management Policy outlines the procedures and timeframes to be followed for each stage of the complaint process.
-All complaints are to be registered within the Quality Department.
+A copy of this policy can be provided to clients at any time in a preferred format.

 Incident Management